-If you’re aiming for the most realistic graphics in Minecraft, but your computer shrinks at the sight of Continuum, BSL Shaders might be the mod for you.
-Like Continuum, BSL Shaders is the total package, adding depth of field, volumetric lighting, bloom, and pretty much any other fancy visual effect you can think of to completely overhaul Minecraft’s look.
+If you’re aiming for the most realistic graphics in Minecraft but your computer shrinks at the sight of Continuum, BSL Shaders might be the mod for you.
+Like Continuum, BSL Shaders offer the total package, adding depth of field, volumetric lighting, bloom, and pretty much any other fancy visual effect you can think of to completely overhaul Minecraft’s look.
 BSL Shaders would be easy to recommend in any case, but what really makes them stand out is that they do all that while still running remarkably well, so you can enjoy one of the most beautiful versions of Minecraft out there on a less powerful computer.
-BSL Shaders is so good that it should basically be the default shader choice for most players.
+BSL Shaders are so good that they should basically be the default shader choice for most players.

 Many of the best Minecraft shaders aim for a natural look that enhances the game’s visual style without totally transforming it.
 Sildur’s Vibrant Shaders takes another route, loading Minecraft up with incredible effects until it almost looks like a different game.
 With blown-out lighting and saturated colors, Sildur’s Vibrant Shaders is one of the most intense graphics mods out there for Minecraft, so it may not be for everyone, but it’s also highly configurable for those who like the idea behind it but want to change things up.

-Another extremely popular choice, KUDA Shaders aims for a mostly realistic look, but there are a couple of areas where it really shines.
+Another extremely popular choice, KUDA Shaders aim for a mostly realistic look, but there are a couple of areas where the mod really shines.
 This shader gives Minecraft’s colors a noticeable but not over-the-top boost, makes shadows more dramatic, and adds great water reflections, though there are other shaders that do that better.
-Where few mods can match KUDA Shaders is in the sky, thanks to its incredible clouds and atmosphere effects that make everything from sunrise to the full moon look absolutely incredible.
+Where few mods can match KUDA Shaders is in the sky, thanks to the incredible clouds and atmosphere effects that make everything from sunrise to the full moon look absolutely incredible.